A review of Singapore Airlines flagship first class lounge – The Private Room (TPR).

 First up, I ordered a Singapore Sling.
 It was served in a traditional long glass and as you’d expect, it was very well made.
 In fact, it was better than the one I’d sampled at the Raffles Long Bar a while back.

 As I’d sampled a Lobster Thermidor on my flight the night before, I couldn’t quite bring myself to order the lobster baked with three kinds of cheese for dinner.
 Instead, I chose the US prime beef burger with foie gras, rocket leaf and fried quail egg.
 It was delicious, and thankfully quite a small portion, as I planned to sample the food on my upcoming flight to Hong Kong.

 Luxury champagne and onward

-There’s no denying that The Private Room exudes exclusivity as a dedicated space for the first class traveller.
-However, the space doesn’t quite live up to the hype as Singapore Airlines’ top lounge in the world.
-With the exception of the excellent a la carte dining set up, services and amenities are far behind other flagship first class lounges.
+There’s no denying that The Private Room exudes exclusivity as a dedicated space for the first-class traveller.
+However, space doesn’t quite live up to the hype as Singapore Airlines’ top lounge in the world.
+With the exception of the excellent a la carte dining set up, services and amenities are far behind other flagship first-class lounges.
 Qantas First Lounges in Melbourne and Sydney and the Thai Airways First Lounge and Spa in Bangkok are all superior.